QitaoZhao/Car-Detection/README.md

 # Self-driving Assistance System with Car-detection

-This project demonstrates the [Udacity self-driving-car dataset](https://github.com/udacity/self-driving-car) and [YOLO object detection](https://pjreddie.com/darknet/yolo) into an interactive [Streamlit](https://streamlit.io) app.
+This project demonstrates the [YOLO object detection](https://pjreddie.com/darknet/yolo) into an interactive [Streamlit](https://streamlit.io) app.

 The complete demo is [implemented in less than 300 lines of Python](https://github.com/streamlit/demo-self-driving/blob/master/streamlit_app.py) and illustrates all the major building blocks of Streamlit.
+The computation of YOLO car detection is powered by HUAWEI Atlas 200 DK.

 ![Making-of Animation](https://github.com/QitaoZhao/Car-Detection/blob/my-branch/demo_image.png "Making-of Animation")